microsoft/thrifty/README.md

 ### How To Enable Kotlin

-Add `--lang=kotlin` to your thrifty-compiler.jar invocation, and add the new `com.microsoft.thrifty:thrifty-runtime-ktx:1.0.0-RC1` dependency.
+Add `--lang=kotlin` to your thrifty-compiler.jar invocation, and add the `com.microsoft.thrifty:thrifty-runtime-ktx:2.1.1` dependency.

 ### Kotlin-specific command-line options